 What we're doing to stop these crimes

 One of our priorities is to combat and frustrate the activities of rogue traders.
-We support the national 'Doorstoppers' campaign and are:
+We've supported national initiatives such as the 'Doorstoppers' campaign and No Cold Calling Control Zones.

-- working with local banks and building societies to alert them to signs that a customer may be the victim of a doorstep crime
+- supporting the banking protocol by engaging with local banks and building societies on the indicators that a customer may be the victim of a doorstep crime

 - offering educational talks to community groups